kartik-ey17/food-resq/README.md

 ## Our Vision

-We have designed FOODRESQ Platform in order to create a simple bridge between surplus food and people who need it.
+We have designed FOODRESQ Platform in order to create a **simple bridge** between surplus food and people who need it.

+Instead of wasting **safe surplus food**, we want to make it easier to **Report, Match and Redristibute** and feed the needy ones.

+**Our Motto is:**

+        Share Food, Serve Humanity, Share Hope!